Many of the deciding factors regarding course fees are determined by your course selection and individual circumstances at time of enrolment.

 Set by the department and covers the cost of materials you will use and have access to during the course.
 The material fee varies, dependant upon your area of study.
 In some instances, a material fee does not apply.

-Use the following formula as a guide
+Use the following formula as a guide to calculate fees:

-Material fee (if applicable)
+Materials Fees (if applicable)

-Other fees (if applicable)
+Other Fees, for example excursions (if applicable)

 TOTAL COURSE FEE